 Forktail, Journal of the Oriental Bird Club - Guidelines for Contributors

 Whenever possible, authors should consult an issue of Forktail for style and layout.
 Spelling follows The shorter Oxford English dictionary, except that external features of birds are spelt and hyphenated in accordance with the entry under ‘Topography’ in A dictionary of birds (1985).
-Spelling of place-names accords (unless another source is specified) with the most recent edition (currently tenth, 1999) of The Times atlas of the world; we use ‘South-East Asia’ and ‘Vietnam’.
+Spelling of place-names accords (unless another source is specified) with the most recent edition of The Times atlas of the world; we use ‘South-East Asia’ and ‘Vietnam’.
 Localities with well-known other spellings or older names should have these placed in parentheses after their first mention.
 For localities too small to be in the Times atlas a source of the spelling adopted should preferably be indicated and the precise geographical co-ordinates provided (these should be double-checked where possible).
 It is appreciated that authors will not always have access to the above sources; in such cases the editor will seek to introduce conformity.

 Italics are used for all words of foreign languages, including generic and specific scientific names.
 Metric units and their international symbols should be used; if it is necessary to cite other systems of measurement, these can be added in parentheses.
 Temperatures should be given in the Centigrade (Celsius) scale.
 Numbers one to ten are written in full except when linked with a measurement abbreviation or higher number, thus ‘five birds’ but ‘5 km’ and ‘5-12 birds’; numerals are used for all numbers above ten, four-figure numbers and above using the comma thus: ‘1,234’, ‘12,345’.
 Single quotation marks are to be used.
 Details of experimental technique, extensive tabulations of results, etc., are best presented as appendices.
 Authors of papers containing statistical analysis should observe the provisions of the relevant section of ‘Notice to contributors’ in a recent Ibis.
-Dates should be written 1 January 1985, times of day as 08h30, 17h55 (24-hour clock), etc. When citing a conversation (‘verbally’) or letter (‘in litt.‘), the contact’s name and initials should be included, preferably with the year of communication.
+Dates should be written 1 January 1985, times of day as 08h30, 17h55 (24-hour clock), etc. When citing a conversation (‘verbally’) or written communication (‘in litt.’), the contact’s name and initials should be included, preferably with the year of communication.
 A full-length paper must include a summary not exceeding 5% of the total length.

 Authors of papers are encouraged to offer their work to one or more ornithologist or biologist for critical assessment prior to submission to Forktail.
 Such help as is received should naturally be mentioned in an acknowledgement section before the full references are presented.